mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 This example is typical of other interactions of this pair.
 Te and Da's design process is more guided and focused than many other participants.

+In this example the father starts as a facilitator, and takes on the direction of the child.
+However, as the dialogue progresses he is more directive, initially by asking leading questions, testing existing knowledge then when reaching the edge of the childs knowledge via more direct instructions.

 This appears to be influenced by Da's experience as a software engineer and volunteer at Coder Dojo (Glossary).

+In interview data De notes his approach involves consciously not taking on the keyboard and mouse use.

 This process of active guiding but suggesting and seeking for the right answer appears as intentional from the consistent nature of the interaction and from a supporting interview.

 #### Discussion and Transition